cathyzoller/ticket_to_fly/PITCHME.md

 ---?image=assets/bg1.jpeg

+Note: Over the past year and a half I've been working on a re-write of a side project located at KnitWiz.com, an application allowing hand-knitters to design sweaters and auto generate instructions using their measurements and any pattern stitch or yarn they desire.
+It launched about a month ago, & is being beta tested right now by a group of dedicated early adopters.
+Originially I wrote the app using ruby on rails, and a lot of jquery... it chugged along(next slide)

 ---?image=assets/bg2.jpeg

-Note: Over the past year and a half I've been working on a re-write of an application called Knitwiz - that allows users to design sweaters and auto generate the instructions using any pattern stitch plus their measurements.
-Originally written in rails with a fair amount of jquery, the stack is now comprised of a phoenix api along with a client-side React app.
-It launched about a month ago, & is currently in beta - so if any of you would like to knit a sweater let me know after.
-Right now though I'd like to talk a bit about three  "tools" (for lack of a better word) I found indispensible for this project, and my gradual  shift in thinking as I moved from Ruby to Elixir.  i.e. moving from an object-oriented approach to a functional one. (slide) How many of you are just beginning with Elixir/Phoenix?
+Note: Today it flies with phoenix as an api and a React front-end.
+I'd like to talk about three  stops along my personal camino to an mvp and the gradual shift in my thinking along the way, going from an object-oriented approach to a functional one. (next slide)

+---?image=assets/bg3.jpeg

+Note: File Uploads, Ecto.Multi and Recursion.
+BTW How many of you are just beginning with Elixir/Phoenix?
 Use as an api?
-Use React? (slide)
+Use React?
+How many of you knit (next slide)

----?image=assets/bg3.jpeg

-Note: The three tools are Images, Ecto.Multi and Recursion.
-By the way, I'm using Phoenix in this project, but much of what I'll be saying is not specific to the phoenix platform. (slide)
+---?image=assets/bg4.jpeg

+Note: First stop -> File uploads

 ---?image=assets/bg5.jpeg

-Note: The primary hex package used for uploading images is Arc.
-As with the ruby gems Paperclip or Carrierwave, Arc works with imagemagick for thumbnail creation or other processing.
+Note: Arc is the primary hex package used for file uploads.
+As with ruby gems Paperclip or Carrierwave, Arc works with imagemagick for thumbnail creation or other processing.
 And that's about where the similarity ends.
 Arc takes advantage of the Plug.Upload struct - more detail about that later.
 Once uploaded, the return is a standard tuple. (slide)

 ---?image=assets/bg6.jpeg

-Note: In order to scope to a record, you'll also need Arc_Ecto, which provides a cast_attachment function
+Note: Scoping uploads to a specific record requires Arc_Ecto package as well.
+Arc Ecto provides a cast_attachments function, to be called inside the changeset function (next slide)

 ---